d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

     export const AutomationRole = createIAMRole("AutomationRole");
     export const AutomationRoleArn = AutomationRole.arn;
 ```
-We then initialize a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.
+We then group the stack by initializing it with a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.

 ```
 $ pulumi up